openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 Specify Exceptions to Unified Discussion Topics
 ================================================================

-This procedure describes how, if you have made all content-specific discussion topics in your course unified by default, you can specify exceptions, and indicate which content-specific discussion topics should be divided by cohort.
+If you have made all content-specific discussion topics in your course unified by default, this procedure describes how to specify exceptions, and indicate which content-specific discussion topics should be divided by cohort.

 #.
 Open your course in Studio.